-Please Note: These plants loose there tops at the end of summer.
+Please Note: These plants lose their tops at the end of summer.
 A process that helps them to distribute their seeds.
+Please inquire about availability for late summer.

 Leaves: The compound palm-like leaves are divided into 5 silver, hairy, oblong leaflets.